linimary/Vinyl_Collection/README.md

 3. Click on the "Delete" button to remove the selected vinyl record from your collection.
 ### Browsing Vinyl Collection
 - Use the Home tab to view your entire vinyl collection.
-- Filter records by genre, size, and condition etc using the respective dropdown menus in the Search tab.
+- Filter records by genre, size, condition etc using the respective dropdown menus in the Search tab.
 ### Adding New Genres and Sizes
 1. Navigate to the Edit tab.
 2. Select either "Genres" or "Sizes" from the dropdown menu.